Documentation

 Demos defined this way will always appear in your manifest for the element.

 cem can automatically discover demos from your codebase based on your repository structure and configuration.
+Demos that are co-located with their component’s source module will be prioritized in the generated manifest.

 sourceControlRootUrl: "https://github.com/your/repo/tree/main/"